AlexMG99/RainbowNeko-Engine/docs/index.md

 ![assetsmenu](https://github.com/AlexMG99/RainbowNeko-Engine/blob/master/docs/assetsmenu.gif?raw=true)

 ## User Interface Sub-system

-We have implemented a main menu that contains a fullscreen background image.
-As a child of the canvas we have an **Input Box** which request the testers name and a **Start Button** which can be pressed with the mouse or the keyboard.
+For our last assigment we have done a Demo.

+When the **PLAY Button** is clicked, the UI is activated.
+It consists of a Main Menu which includes a **Label** for the menu title, a **Button**  which lead the user to a new scene and an **Image** that contains the background image.

+When the user presses the **Start Button** a new scene is loaded.
+In it, it appears the BakerHouse.fbx and the Crosshair in the middle of the screen.

 ![openpanel](https://github.com/AlexMG99/RainbowNeko-Engine/blob/master/docs/Engine.gif?raw=true)

-As soon as the **Start Button** is pressed the fullscreen background and all that it contain fades away and show an 3D scene.
-When the new scene is loaded pressing the button **F1** the teaster can open an options window.
-In it the teaster will find two  **Check Boxes**
+When the user is in the loaded scene he/she can press **F1 Button**, and an optiions menu will show up.
+In it the user will  find two  **Check Boxes**:
-* The first one allows to activate or deactivate vsync
+* The first one allows to activate or deactivate vsync.
-* The second one allows to make the panel draggable
+* The second one allows to make the panel draggable.
+To close the menu the user has to press the **F1 Button** again.

+When the **STOP Button** is clicked, the scene will go to its original state.

 ![engine2](https://github.com/AlexMG99/RainbowNeko-Engine/blob/master/docs/Engine2.gif?raw=true)